cladera/node-liquid-ffmpeg/README.md

         console.log('file has been converted succesfully');
       });
 ### Creating thumbnails from a video file
-One pretty neat feature is the ability of fluent-ffmpeg to generate any amount of thumbnails from your movies.
+One pretty neat feature is the ability of liquid-ffmpeg to generate any amount of thumbnails from your movies.
 The screenshots are taken at automatically determined timemarks using the following formula: `(duration_in_sec * 0.9) / number_of_thumbnails`.

-    var ffmpeg = require('fluent-ffmpeg');
+    var ffmpeg = require('liquid-ffmpeg');

     var proc = new ffmpeg({ source: '/path/to/your_movie.avi' })
       .withSize('150x100')